 Starts at $0 + state fees and only takes 5-10 minutes

-Most states want you to update them when a major change occurs with your business, usually the information in your formation documents.
+Most states require business owners to notify them of any major change to their business, usually by updating the information in their formation documents.
 The names for these formation documents vary, but most states call these “Articles of Organization” for LLCs and “Articles of Incorporation” for corporations.

-Your formation documents contain important information about your business.
+A company’s formation documents contain important information about it.
 Some of the info typically contained in Articles of Organization or Incorporation include:

 The state needs to have the latest information available in the articles for the following reasons: